DMU's block teaching evaluation links faster feedback with stronger student survey evidence

 Q: What is the broader implication for student voice?

-A: The broader implication is that student voice is most useful when it is tied to live institutional design choices, not only annual reporting.
-If universities are changing how teaching is sequenced, assessed, and supported, they need student feedback evidence that can test whether those changes improved focus, belonging, support, and workload management in practice.
-That makes student voice part of course design evaluation, not just part of the comms cycle after results are published.
+A: The broader implication is that student voice is most useful when it is tied to live institutional design choices, not just annual reporting.
+If universities are changing how teaching is sequenced, assessed, and supported, they need feedback evidence that can test whether those changes improved focus, belonging, support, and workload management in practice.
+That turns student voice into part of course design evaluation, not just part of the comms cycle after results are published.

 References